 A good way of identifying these triggers is to keep a seizure diary.
-In here you should write down when you have a seizure and what you were doing beforehand.
-It may be that you can spot some form of pattern which can help identify a seizure trigger.
-This means you can take some steps to help avoid these triggers.
+Whenever you have a seizure, you should write down what you were doing beforehand.
+Over time, you might be able to notice a pattern, which could help identify a seizure trigger.
+Once you understand your triggers, you can take steps to avoid them.

 - Don’t lock the bathroom door.

 - Have a shower instead of a bath – to avoid the risk of drowning.

 - Install smoke detectors to let you know if food is burning.
 You can lose awareness following a seizure.

 - Use guards on heaters and radiators so that you don’t fall directly onto them.